 Cancer is a term used to characterize abnormal growth of cells which may result in the invasion of normal tissues or the spread to distant organs, termed metastasis.
 The degree of malignancy of a cancer is based upon the propensity of these cells for invasion and distant spread.
 A metastasis is a neoplastic lesion arising from another cancer, with which it is no longer in contiguity.
 Regardless of mechanism, separation of malignant cells from the primary cancer is an essential part of the neoplaslic process.
 The basic concept that metastases arise directly from the constituent cells of primary cancer originates from observations of histologic similarities between the two.
-The mode of transport of cells from the primary to the presumptive secondary lesions is inferred from the many observations of cancer cells infiltrating tissues and invading blood vessels and lymphatic channels, and the recognition of circulating cancer cells in the blood of patients with cancer.
-However, many of the presumed circulating cancer cells have been determined to be megakaryocytes.
+The mode of transport of cells from the primary to the presumptive secondary lesions is inferred from the many observations of cancer cells infiltrating tissues and invading blood vessels and lymphatic channels, and the recognition of circulating cancer cells have been determined to be megakaryocytes.
 In addition, the possibility that "metastases" could arise from the release of oncogenic viruses from the primary lesion requires further evaluation.